Joe Goode: Style

-Individual works
+Works

-Milk Bottles
+Milk Bottles series

 Beginning in 1961 and considered to be his first significant body of work, the Milk Bottles series consisted of fourteen, low-hanging abstract canvases of color with the faint outline of a milk bottle on the canvas.
 Outside of the canvas bounds, Goode would place a tangible milk bottle that overlapped the one on the canvas and was also covered in paint.
-The artist describes coming home one morning after working a night shift and seeing milk bottles on his doorstep waiting for the milkman to collect.
+The artist described coming home one morning after working a night shift and seeing milk bottles on his doorstep waiting for the milkman to collect.
 This moment inspired the series.
-He explains that, he sought to "activate" the space beyond the canvas and rather than creating some kind of three dimensional object to represent the milk bottle it made the most sense to simply use the actual object.
-Prior to these large scale paintings he was creating small drawings marking a dramatic shift in his art making.
-Goode speaks on a specific painting in this series called Leroy thatmeasured roughly ten feet with three milk bottles represented.
+He explained that, he sought to "activate" the space beyond the canvas and rather than creating some kind of three dimensional object to represent the milk bottle it made the most sense to simply use the actual object.
+Prior to these large scale paintings he was creating small drawings, so the milk bottle series marks a dramatic shift in his art making.
+Goode spoke about a specific painting in this series called Leroy which measured roughly ten feet with three milk bottles represented.
 Due to its sheer size it had to be destroyed because the artist could not fit the painting into his studio.

 The series in its entirety is a hybrid of Minimalism and Pop Art.
-Though Good did not specifically associate himself with the Pop Art movement, he didn't mind being labeled so.
+Though Goode did not specifically associate himself with the Pop Art movement, he didn't mind being labeled so.
 By toeing the line of painting or sculpture, two-dimensional or three, this series embodied Conceptualism as well.
 It paved the way for two solo exhibitions and the 1962 "New Painting of Common Objects" exhibit which is said to have launched his career.
 Furthermore, in November 1962, the piece titled, Untitled Milk Bottle (Purple) graced the cover of Artforum.